dirmi513/DataExpert/README.md

 # DataExpert
 Data Analytics E-Learning Website.

-To run locally, make sure you have a local postgres database set up with the database name = dataexpert.
+To run locally, make sure you have:
+* A local postgres database set up with the database name = dataexpert.

-To load the data from db.json into this database, run: `python3 manage.py loaddata db.json`
+To load data from a JSON file, db.json, into the database tables:
+* `python3 manage.py loaddata db.json`

-To export the data from the db to the db.json file (which overwrites it):
+To export the data from the db a JSON file, db.json:
-First, run `python3 manage.py migrate`, then `python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json`
+* `python3 manage.py migrate` then
+* `python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json`